 Focus on the Result

-When putting together your offer, remember to focus on the result.
+When putting together your selling offer, remember to focus on the result.
 Customers aren’t interested in services; they are interested in purchasing a result.
-You need to make it crystal clear what you are offering.
+You need to make it crystal clear what services you are offering.
 Don’t be afraid to spell things out in minute detail.
-When it comes to results, people like specifics.
-They want to know exactly what they are going to get.
+When it comes to results, a client likes specifics.
+They want to know exactly what value they are going to get.